stoeps13/connections-doc/source/admin/admin/t_admin_search_configure_dictionary.md

 When using administrative commands, you must use the IBM® WebSphere® Application Server wsadmin client.
 See [Starting the wsadmin client](t_admin_wsadmin_starting.md) for details.

+!!! note
-**Note:** Enabling additional dictionaries adds a performance cost at indexing time and will increase the size of the index.
+    Enabling additional dictionaries adds a performance cost at indexing time and will increase the size of the index.
 Additional dictionaries should only be enabled as needed.
 See *Search language dictionaries* for a list of available language dictionaries.

 The Search application provides globalization support by using different dictionary files for different languages.
 Each dictionary file must be enabled in the Search configuration file before indexing.
 The dictionaries that are enabled in the Search configuration file are loaded into memory at server start time when the Search application is started.